 If you are a beneficial owner and hold Stock in street name through a broker or other nominee and do not return the voting instruction card, the broker or other nominee will vote your Stock on each matter at the Annual Meeting for which he or she has the requisite discretionary authority.
-Under applicable rules, brokers have the discretion to vote on routine matters, including approval of the Amendment to the Certificate of Incorporation to increase the number of authorized shares of common stock from 15,000,000 shares to 23,000,000 shares and the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm, and do not have the discretion to vote on non-routine matters, brokers will not have the discretion to vote on such matters at the Annual Meeting without instructions.
+Under applicable rules, brokers have the discretion to vote on routine matters, including approval of the Amendment to the Certificate of Incorporation to increase the number of authorized shares of common stock from 15,000,000 shares to 23,000,000 shares and the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm, and do not have the discretion to vote on non-routine matters.
+Because the uncontested election of directors and the advisory vote to approve the compensation of our named executive officers are considered non-routine matters, brokers will not have the discretion to vote on such matters at the Annual Meeting without instructions.
 Therefore, there may be broker non-votes on these non-routine proposals, which will have no effect on the outcome of such proposals.